lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 {: #fig-multiple-attesters title="Use Case 3: Multiple Attesters in Composite Device."}

-In the last use case, a Composite Device with additional processing capabilities of the Leader Attester parses the certification path provided by all Attesters in the device and removes redundant certificate information.
+In the last use case, a Composite Device with additional processing capabilities of the Lead Attester parses the certification path provided by all Attesters in the device and removes redundant certificate information.
 The benefit of this approach is the reduced transmission overhead.
 There are several implementation strategies and we show two in {{fig-multiple-attesters-optimized}}.